minprog/project/ios/40todo/index.md

 Start by creating a new SwiftUI app.
 Then go ahead and lay the foundations for the todo-app itself.

 ### Tips
-Consider the components a todo-App consists of (such as the listed tasks); You may need to create separate views for those.
+Consider the components a todo-app consists of (such as the listed tasks); You may need to create separate views for those.
 For the start it is totally fine to hardcode a few items within the todo-list.
 Once the views are created and the basic functionality is working, try to make the todo-list dynamic.

 ### Schedule